|

 Since 2005, Head of the Center of Art and Knowledge Transfer.
 Member of

 the university senate.
+Retirement in 2012.
 Priorities: Open, 'essayistic' research projects

 aimed at making differentiations freed from the bounds of the usual